topherzee/vr-cms/vr-editor-aframe/README.md

 ----
 TODO:

-Throw item to get rid of it. (fun)
 Add imaage to one of the components.
-Add a Magnolia header to the very top.
 Add an App header to the top of the two apps.
 Add assets app.
 Support dragging asset onto page.